-The Women’s Walk Project is a guided threefold journey involving a process of preparation, a nine day walk through Guy Fawkes River country and a supported creative integration.
+The Women’s Walk Project is a guided threefold journey involving a process of preparation, a nine day walk through the Guy Fawkes river valley and a supported creative integration.

 A nine-day journey in the midst of wild landscape: walking through country, sculpture, poetry, sketch and song to identify our stories.